top of page

 1990-95

-ECOH worked with Joint Planning Committee to develop projects and programs.
+ECOH was a member of the Joint Planning Committee and worked with other members to develop projects and programs.
 It also worked on increasing public awareness regarding issues relating to housing and homelessness.

 1995

-EOCH was involved in an update on housing needs in Edmonton
+ECOH was involved in an update on housing needs in Edmonton.

 1997